-George has considerable experience of construction disputes, and in particular cases relating to PFI contracts.
-He has recently been instructed on:
+George has considerable experience of construction disputes, and in particular cases relating to government contracts.
+Examples of George’s work include:

-- A complex claim in arbitration worth in excess of £100 million (being led by Roger Stewart QC and Anneliese Day QC) relating to a nuclear facilities project in Scotland.
+- A complex claim in arbitration worth in excess of £100 million (led by Roger Stewart QC) relating to a nuclear facilities project in Scotland.

 - Multiple disputes relating to a £6 billion PFI contract for the management of a major UK motorway (led by Anneliese Day QC).

 - Claims for termination of a 25 year PFI contract worth £800 million for the construction and management of a waste facility in Essex (led by Anneliese Day QC and then Roger Stewart QC).